seanox/xml-micro-exchange-php/manual/terms.md

 Physically this is the data directory.

 ## Storage
-The data areas managed by the XML Micro-Exchange as a data service are called storage areas.
+The data areas managed by the XML-Micro-Exchange as a data service are called storage areas.
 A storage area corresponds to an XML file in the data directory.

 ## Storage Identifier